World Plants Logo

 Flower Description

-Perfect, usually lavendar, 4 petaled, fragrant,
+Perfect, usually lavender, 4 petaled, fragrant.

 Colour Description

-Gray green leaves appear in late spring and are retained until late autumn.
+Grey green leaves appear in late spring and are retained until late autumn.

 Texture Description